Outback Steakhouse: Bloomin' Onion

 The Bloomin' Onion is a signature Outback item, though it is not an Australian item and is not typically sold in Australia apart from at this chain.
 It is a 1 lb onion cut to 'bloom' open, breaded, deep-fried and served with mayonnaise-horseradish sauce.
 Other restaurants offer items similar to the Bloomin' Onion, as in Chili's Awesome Blossom (discontinued), Texas Roadhouse's Cactus Blossom, and Lone Star Steakhouse & Saloon's Texas Rose.
 Many of the Bloomin' Onions have come under fire for high-calorie counts, sometimes going over 1,500 calories.

 Involvements

 Community

 Outback Steakhouse has a program to support the communities in which its restaurants are located.
 They have also joined GroupRaise, a platform where non-profits can book restaurant fundraisers in their locations.
 On a national level, Outback partners with Heineken USA and their Heineken with a Heart program to raise funds for various organizations in these communities.

 Political

 The company and its founders are major contributors, via the Outback Steakhouse PAC, to the Republican Party, contributing $303,015 and $334,197 for the 2000 and 2004 election cycles, respectively.
-The Outback Steakhouse PAC itself is one of the largest donors in the food and beverage sector, second only to the National Restaurant Association, which itself represents 300,000 restaurants.
+The PAC remains active, giving $428,000 to federal candidates in the 2017–2018 cycle and raising $464,074 in the 2019–2020 cycle.
+Since the 2022 cycle its activity has substantially decreased.
+The PAC gave $93,000 to 37 federal candidates in 2022, and only $12,700 in contributions were recorded from the company in the 2024 cycle.
+The Outback Steakhouse PAC itself is historically one of the largest donors in the food and beverage sector, second only to the National Restaurant Association, which itself represents 300,000 restaurants.